github/DPG-guidance/checklist.md

-### Repo Setup Guidance
+### DPG Repo Guidance Checklist

 A social sector open source project is slightly different than a typical open source project.
 To help you prepare your GitHub repositories for contributors we've put together a checklist of items to think about when doing so.
-Under the checklist we've also included suggestions and ideas for each of the items.
+Below the checklist we've also included suggestions and ideas for each of the items.

 Note that much of this checklist is covered in [this video](https://www.youtube.com/watch?v=SIhiXdy_6Zo&t=4s) if you'd prefer to watch than read.